 - 1 cup water or broth (chicken or vegetable)

 - Heat a large skillet on medium heat.
-Add bacon and cook, stirring occasionally, until the edges are slightly browned.
-Add onion and cook until they become translucent and start to brown. *If making this vegetarian, add oil to heated pan to brown the onion.
+Cook bacon, stirring occasionally, until the edges are slightly brown.
+Mix in onion and cook until they become translucent and start to brown. *If making this vegetarian, add oil to heated pan to brown the onion.

 - Add garlic, sugar, salt, pepper, and hot sauce.
 Cook for about a minute, just until the garlic becomes aromatic.
 Next add Kombucha or Kombucha Vinegar.
-Bring up to a simmer and then cook until liquid is reduced by half, stirring occasionally to keep bits from sticking to the pan.
+Bring up to a simmer and then cook until liquid reduces by half, stirring occasionally to keep bits from sticking to the pan.